kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 If you did try to write binary data, it would either be rejected (if the decoder is conformant), or just end up garbled once a reader tries to interpret it as text (some decoders apply heuristics to guess at the intended format, complicating things even further).
 So there's no reliable way to directly encode binary data into a QR code, let alone ad-hoc structured binary data.

-...
-Or is there?
-With a little creative thinking, some minor algorithmic tweaks and the [Concise Encoding format](https://concise-encoding.org), it's possible to work around this limitation to reliably read and write binary ad-hoc structured data in QR codes without breaking the standard!
+However, with a little creative thinking, some minor algorithmic tweaks and the [Concise Encoding format](https://concise-encoding.org), it's possible to work around this limitation to reliably read and write binary ad-hoc structured data in QR codes for slightly modified decoders!

 To see how, let's take a look at the text encoding used for "byte mode": **ISO 8859-1**.